Kon'nichiwa Anne: Before Green Gables

+It aired on BS Fuji from April to December 2009 as well as Animax starting a month later.

 Production and development

-Introduced in Lucy Maud Montgomery's 1908 novel Anne of Green Gables, the series marks the 100th anniversary of the original novel's release and the 30th anniversary of its highly popular anime adaptation, Akage no Anne, also produced by Nippon Animation and one of the first pioneering World Masterpiece Theater series.
-The series is narrated by Eiko Hisamura, who portrayed Anne in the original Akage no Anne.
+Introduced in Lucy Maud Montgomery's 1908 novel Anne of Green Gables, the series marks the 100th anniversary of the original novel's release and the 30th anniversary of its anime adaptation, Akage no Anne, also produced by Nippon Animation and one of the first pioneering World Masterpiece Theater series.
+The announcement trailer was narrated by Eiko Hisamura, who portrayed Anne in the original Akage no Anne.

 While developing the series, Nippon Animation's staff undertook research by visiting a historical village in southeastern Canada which formed the inspiration for Avonlea in the novel, going to historical houses preserved from the era in which the novel is set and taking photographs, with core staff members and character designer and chief animation director Takayo Nishimura (previously chief animation director and character designer for 5 Centimeters Per Second), basing the characters, props and settings on them and also from historical books that he bought there.
 Nippon Animation's staff have followed this format of contextual research while producing other World Masterpiece Theater series.

-The series premiered on April 5, 2009, and aired every Sunday from 19:30 to 20:00 JST on Fuji Television's broadcasting satellite network BS-Fuji.
-From May 2009, it was also aired on SKY PerfecTV!'s network Animax.
+The series premiered on April 5, 2009, and aired every Sunday from 19:30 to 20:00 JST on BS Fuji.
+From May 2009, it also aired on Animax.
 Online streaming on Biglobe was announced, but was eventually suspended.